-You might think the carving of a wooden owl is the most tedious thing in the world, but that’s not true at all.
-In fact, the hardest part of carving a wooden owl is deciding what it should look like!
-The traditional method of carving an owl out of a wooden block is to carve a circle, attach the owl to a stick, and then cut it to shape.
-While this method will work, there are some people who don’t feel comfortable carving a circle.
-So, you’re a whittler and have decided to carve an owl out of wood, but if so, you’re wondering, how to carve owls out of wood?
+One might think that carving a wooden owl is the most tedious thing in the world, but it’s not.
+The hardest part of carving a wooden owl is deciding what it should look like!
+The traditional method of carving an owl from a block of wood is to carve a circle, attach the owl to a stick, and then cut it to size.
+Even though this method works, some people don’t feel comfortable carving a circle.
+So you’re a carver and you’ve decided to carve an owl out of wood, but you’re wondering how to carve owls out of wood.

 What tools you’ll need